 We've come across manufacturers who are not assigning an R-Value (Big Agnes and Nemo) to their pad and instead are just giving it a temperature rating.
 We find this somewhat frustrating as it's harder to compare these pads to ones that do have an R-value assigned.

 If you have an air mattress, one thing you don't want is for it to get a leak in it!
 There is a spectrum of durability in the products we tested.
 The NeoAir's materials are delicate but have stood the test of years of use.
 The tougher denier material of most of the self-inflating pads we tested are quite durable, and we're not too concerned about those.
 The higher the Denier number generally, the tougher the material will be (and heavier).
-The Comfort Plus has a unique durability feature.
-It has two separate air chambers so if one gets a leak the other will still keep you off the ground.
-We think this is a great feature in places where you don't want to be laying on the ground, like snow camping.
+We think the newer valve systems are less prone to leaking and failure than the older twist close valves.
+Therm-a-Rest has finally updated their valve system to be one-way for easier inflation and are more durable, less prone to leaks.

 Packing It Up

 A common struggle with all air mattresses is getting it to pack down to the size it came in or getting it into its original stuff sack.
 We have discovered the trick to this.

 - 1. Fold your mattress in half lengthwise with the valve open and squeeze as much air out as you can.

 - 2. Start rolling from the bottom towards the valve.
 Once you have completely rolled it up, close the valve.

 - 3. Repeat step 2 and completely roll your mattress again, with the valve closed.